 The Office of Undergraduate Research piloted the Work-Study Research Assistant Program in 2015-16 with 14 student and 8 faculty participants.
-In 2016-17, our numbers grew to more than 50 students and 40 faculty participants.
+Over the last two years, our numbers have grown to more than 65 students and 50 faculty participants.
 We hope to expand the program in an effort to connect more students with undergraduate research opportunities supervised by faculty from all of UConn’s schools and colleges.
 Through participation in this program, you could hire one or more undergraduate research assistants for the year at no cost to you or your department.

 - The typical work-study research assistant would work 100 hours in the fall semester, and 100 hours in the spring semester.
 These numbers are based on the typical work-study award amount and the pay rate for the research positions we envision.
 We can provide exact numbers once you have selected a student to hire.

 - The distribution of the hours of work is flexible within each semester, with the ability to roll hours forward from fall to spring, but not beyond the final day for 2018-19 work-study (May 9, 2019).
 However, it is expected that the workload will take the student’s academic schedule into consideration and be predictable from week to week.
 An even distribution of hours would be approximately 8 hours per week during regular classes.
 If you are interested in participating in the program, it is important to ensure that you will have 8 hours/week of appropriate tasks for your research assistant.

 - Work-study and the university will pay 100% of the student’s wages up to the dollar limit of their awards (e.g., $2,200 for the academic year).
 If you wish to continue to pay the student for additional work (and their schedule permits), you would be responsible for 100% of the wages, and would need to make the relevant payroll arrangements with us.